Requesting Your PCS Orders: Tips and FAQs for Navigating Military PCS

 Katie Melynn

-Katie Melynn is a Navy veteran and writer with experience navigating PCS moves, including DIY moves and pandemic-era relocations.
+Katie Melynn is a Navy Veteran and writer with experience navigating PCS moves, including DITY moves and pandemic-era relocations.
 She has been writing professionally for over eight years, with work featured in Monterey Bay Parent, SHORE Monthly, PEOPLE, The Spruce, and more.
-Katie currently serves as the community content liaison for At Ease Monthly, a lifestyle magazine for the military and veteran community.
+Katie currently serves as the community content liaison for At Ease Monthly, a lifestyle magazine for the military and Veteran community.
 When she’s not writing, Katie teaches Creative Writing through an arts magnet program in Anne Arundel County and stays busy keeping up with her three kids.
 Follow Katie at @katiemelynnwriter.

 Your Trusted Source for